Which of these fraud scenarios is worse?

 To illustrate this difference further, let’s imagine a scenario where there are two dental practices.

-One practice employs Ma Barker and the other practice employs Robin Hood.
+One practice employs Ma Barker, and the other practice employs Robin Hood.

-Now imagine that after a few years of employment, each practice discovers their employee’s financial misconduct.
-When the loss is calculated, each practice has incurred a loss of $100,000, and for the sake of argument, lets say that each practice owner has $100,000 in employee dishonesty insurance coverage.
+When the losses have been calculated, each practice learns they incurred a loss of $100,000. (and for the sake of illustration, lets say that each practice has $100,000 in employee dishonesty insurance coverage.)

 In the Ma Barker case, the employee stole money to line her own pockets.